Period Spaces for Hodge Structures in Equal Characteristic: Abstract

 \section{Abstract}

-We develop the analogue in equal positive characteristic of Fontaine's theory for crystalline Galois representations of a $p$-adic field.
-In particular we describe the analogue of Fontaine's functor which assigns to a crystalline Galois representation an isocrystal with a Hodge filtration.
+We develop the analog in equal positive characteristic of Fontaine's theory for crystalline Galois representations of a $p$-adic field.
+In particular we describe the analog of Fontaine's functor which assigns to a crystalline Galois representation an isocrystal with a Hodge filtration.
 In equal characteristic the role of isocrystals and Hodge filtrations is played by $z$-isocrystals and Hodge-Pink structures.
-The later were invented by Pink.
-Our first main result in this article is the analogue of the Colmez-Fontaine Theorem that "weakly admissible implies admissible".
+The latter were invented by Pink.
+Our first main result in this article is the analog of the Colmez-Fontaine Theorem that ``weakly admissible implies admissible''.
 Next we construct period spaces for Hodge-Pink structures on a fixed $z$-isocrystal.
-These period spaces are analogues of the Rapoport-Zink period spaces for Fontaine's filtered isocrystals in mixed characteristic and likewise are rigid analytic spaces.
-For our period spaces we prove the analogue of a conjecture of Rapoport-Zink stating the existence of interesting local systems on a Berkovich open subspace of the period space.
-As a consequence of "weakly admissible implies admissible" this Berkovich open subspace contains every classical rigid analytic point of the period space.
-As the principal tool to demonstrate these results we use the analogue of Kedlaya's Slope Filtration Theorem which we also formulate and prove here.
+These period spaces are analogs of the Rapoport-Zink period spaces for Fontaine's filtered isocrystals in mixed characteristic and likewise are rigid analytic spaces.
+For our period spaces we prove the analog of a conjecture of Rapoport and Zink stating the existence of a ``universal local system'' on a Berkovich open subspace of the period space.
+As a consequence of ``weakly admissible implies admissible'' this Berkovich open subspace contains every classical rigid analytic point of the period space.
+As the principal tool to demonstrate these results we use the analog of Kedlaya's Slope Filtration Theorem which we also formulate and prove here.

 {\it Mathematics Subject Classification (2000)\/}: 11G09, (13A35, 14G20, 14G22)